superwise-ai/dsl-spa/docs/Pipelines.md

 ## [Fields](https://github.com/superwise-ai/dsl-spa/blob/e1bdedd19eb90a42b50a60f96da06f67812e6e9b/docs/Creating_a_Pipeline_Schema.md#Fields)

 Fields are the only component in every DSL-SPA pipeline.
 They define the expected input coming from the LLM to the pipeline.
 Fields can be strings, numerical, bool, or categorical.
-A quick example of a categorical field would be a field called `base.temperature_scale` where the value is either celsius or fahrenheight.
-If the value is celsius, a new field called `base.temperature_scale_celsius` will be created and set to `True` (likewise for `base.temperature_scale_fahrenheit` if it is set to fahrenheit).
-Note, a field for base.temperature_scale_fahrenheit will not be created if `base.temperature_scale` is set to celsius.
 Fields may also include a description (helpful for documenting the pipeline for future developers to update).

 ## [Queries](https://github.com/superwise-ai/dsl-spa/blob/e1bdedd19eb90a42b50a60f96da06f67812e6e9b/docs/Creating_a_Pipeline_Schema.md#Queries)